-Yarra prepared the amendment concurrently with Banyule, Moreland, Port Phillip, Stonnington and Whitehorse councils.
-The amendments of all six councils seek to introduce a new Local Planning Policy titled Environmentally Efficient Design to the Local Planning Policy Framework to each respective municipality.
+The amendment was prepared concurrently with Banyule, Moreland, Port Phillip, Stonnington and Whitehorse councils.
+The amendments of all six councils introduce a new Local Planning Policy titled Environmentally Efficient Design to the Local Planning Policy Framework to each respective municipality.

 During the exhibition process Yarra received 29 submissions to the amendment.
 At its meeting on 9 July 2013, Council resolved to request an independent planning panel to review these submissions.